skwp/dotfiles/README.md

  * endwise - automatically closes blocks (if/end)
  * autotag - automatically creates tags for fast sourcecode browsing. use ctrl-[ over a symbol name to go to its definition
  * matchit - helps with matching brackets, improves other plugins
+ * sass-status - decorates your status bar with full nesting of where you are in the sass file

 Adding your own vim plugins